 Magic Instant Snow is really fluffy and can be made with cold water for that realistic shivery experience.
 Use it in trays and bowls, create your very own arctic adventure with arctic creatures, real ice, glitter and foil.

-- Freeze water outside in a builder’s tray to make an ice rink for fairies.
+- Freeze water outside in a Tuff Tray to make an ice rink for fairies.
 Make ice mobiles with leaves, sequins and jewels.
-Half fill bottles of water, marking the water line with a marker.
+Half-fill bottles of water, marking the water line with a marker.
 Compare and contrast when the water has expanded.
 Fill rubber gloves with water and freeze to make ice hands.

 - Experiment with Magic Snow, adding ice-cold water, glitter and food colouring.

-- Build an ice cave (or Santa’s Grotto) from Creative Foil, adding snowflakes and icicles.
+- Build an ice cave (or Santa’s Grotto), adding snowflakes and icicles.

 - Freeze letters and numbers in ice cubes.